 As soon as we pulled up to this house I knew it was the one.
 I didn’t even have to look inside to know that we were going to buy it but walking inside just sealed the deal.

 I has a large open floorplan, gigantic kitchen, gigantic island, and enough bedrooms for all the kids to have their own room.
-Which was really the only criteria that we had.
+With the latter being the only criteria that we had.

 Fortunately, the hubby and I have the same taste and so finding a house we agreed on wasn’t difficult.
 We’re definitely not like most of the people on House Hunters… haha!